 Japanese Whiskey is a type of beverage that is developed and produced in Japan.

-Japanese Whiskey, which is blended and single malt style, is similar to Scotch whiskey.
+Japanese Whiskey is blended and single malt style, similar to Scotch whiskey.

 Other Asian drinks:

 Coca-Cola Clear was officially released for the first time in Japan, and it’s turning heads!